GLOBAL SPORTS MEDIA MARKET

-- As a result of the growing mediatisation and corporatisation of sports institutions, spectator sports were no longer considered the ‘core’ since sports media, broadcast rights and sponsorship agreements, which were originally regarded as by-products, became the primary economic interest of sports events organisers, federations and individual clubs.
+- As a result of the growing mediatisation and corporatization of sports institutions, spectator sports were no longer considered the ‘core’ since sports media, broadcast rights and sponsorship agreements, which were originally regarded as by-products, became the primary economic interest of sports events organizers, federations and individual clubs.

 - Most clearly, the economic impact of sports media on society is reflected in the substantial audience ratings for sports programming, the explosion of sports media outlets and their online presence, and the multibillion dollar value of broadcast contracts and sponsorship deals.

 Over the last couple of decades, one of the most significant trends in the global audiovisual market has been the growth of sports coverage.
-This has gone hand in hand with the general commercialisation of sport and has developed at an ever increasing pace since the worldwide liberalisation of audiovisual markets.
+This has gone hand in hand with the general commercialization of sport and has developed at an ever increasing pace since the worldwide liberalization of audiovisual markets.